mijara/alma-compose/portainer.md

     https://github.com/portainer/portainer

-To setup the development environment, we need these tools (in barebones CentOS 7 installation):
+To setup the development environment, we need these tools (in a barebones CentOS 7 installation):

 ```
 yum install -y git epel-release # used to install NPM.
 yum install -y npm docker